-indirect mechanisms.
-Multistakeholder engagement initiatives hold a central place in our company's Our commitment to engaging with stakeholders is deeply growth strategy and serve as effective communication channels.
+To gather continuous and unbiased feedback from stakeholders, we employ well-established direct and indirect mechanisms.
+Multistakeholder engagement initiatives hold a central place in our company's growth strategy and serve as effective communication channels.

 The objectives of these initiatives are as following: